 (c) Additional Coursework & Comprehensive Essay

 Students selecting the additional coursework option will be required to take a comprehensive essay examination over their coursework.
-The option requires an additional 6 hours of electives.

 Applicants must meet the following minimum requirements for regular admission to the School of Graduate Studies: